 What We Do and What We Believe

-We can assist persons with intellectual, developmental, physical, or other health-related disabilities who may be enrolled in a variety of disability-related programs.
-These programs may be operated by state or other governmental agencies or managed care organizations under Medicaid or other funding sources.
+We assist persons with intellectual, developmental, physical, or other health-related disabilities who may be enrolled in a variety of disability-related programs.
+These programs are operated by state government or managed care organizations under Medicaid or other funding sources administered by the state.
 Our role is to assist people once they are enrolled in these programs in understanding what's available to them, how to access what's available, and planning how the supports and services available in that program can benefit them.
-Our services are available to persons at no cost when they are enrolled in a program that holds an agreement with Compass to provide Support Coordination, Brokerage Services, or other type of case management services to program enrollees.
+Our services are available at no cost to persons enrolled these programs.

 The supports and services available in these programs may include personal care, residential, clinical, therapeutic, supported employment, or other services available that people can obtain from qualified providers in the local community.
 Supports may include equipment, medical supplies, assistive technology, home modifications, or other products that assist a person with a disability in daily life.
 The specific services or supports available depend on the specific program in which the person is enrolled and the specific needs the person has.
 Each program is unique and may or may not cover all these supports or services.
 All programs will have other qualifiers, conditions, limitations and other requirements for accessing available supports and services.